 Oh hey!
 I know I keep telling you about this new web redesign I’m working on, and I haven’t been lying, I just hadn’t found the right person yet.
 But I think I have, and we’re having a planning meeting on Monday, and I wanted to ask you what you’d like to see here, since this is your space after all.
 My priorities are design and recipe search functionality, but I’m open to any and all ideas and suggestions, and I’d love to hear what websites you love to read/look at/use, whether they’re food blogs or not.
 Thanks!!

 If your tea leaves are already exhausted, don’t worry about softening them with boiling water.

 1/4 tsp. salt

-In the bowl of a food processor, pulse the flour, almonds, sugar and salt until well blended and the nuts are finely ground.
-Add the butter and vanilla or almond extract and pulse until well combined and crumbly.
-The mixture should hold together when you squeeze it.
+In the bowl of a food processor, pulse the butter, sugar and softened tea leaves until well blended and creamy.
+Add the flour and salt and pulse until the dough comes together.